PropulsionCarriere/WP-Trade-Fair-Plugin/README.md

 **Modifying companies information**

-If you are an admin, you can do it in the user's settings If you are a company, log in with you account and you will be redirected to your Trade Fair Profile.
-From there you can modify your informations.
+If you are an admin, you can do it in the user's settings.
+If you are a company, log in with you account and you will be redirected to your Trade Fair Profile.
+From there you can modify your information.
+The plugin creates a new endpoint at yoursite.com/trade-fair-profile.

 **Modifying Trade Fair Data**

 Go to the WP Dashboard and in the Trade Fair section.
 Make your changes and press save.

+**Displaying companies**

+To display the companies you can use the Gutenberg Block if your theme supports Gentenberg.
+You can also use the shortcode ```[tf-companies n_cols=3]```.
+The n_cols argument is used to specify the number of columns.
+Supported values are 1 to 4.

 ### Installation

+Upload the released folder using FTP or the zipped version using the dashboard.

+N.B: I don't know why, but on some installations the exhibitor role has to have the delete_users permission to be able to see and upload images in the Trade Fair Profile section.

 ### Suggested plugins